-Andrew Bloch is known for his work on Hard to Kill (1990), Hangar 18 (1980) and Remington Steele (1982). https://www.imdb.com/name/nm0088594/
+Andrew Bloch is known for his work on Hard to Kill (1990), Hangar 18 (1980) and Remington Steele (1982).
+For his imdb you can click here

 Benedick Blythe is an actor best known for films such as Seven Years in Tibet and Miracle at Midnight.
 Benedick’s stage credits include Good (Royal Shakespeare Company),

 Benedick Blythe is a versatile character actor who has had great experience in both stage and screen work.
 He is currently playing Major Metcalf in Agatha Christie’s ‘The Mousetrap’ at St

 and ‘The Hunchback of Notre Dame’, in another leading role alongside Mandy Patinkin, Salma Hayek and Richard Harris.
 His TV credits include ‘The Winslow Boy’, ‘Dracula’,

 His many stage credits include ‘Good’ with the Royal Shakespeare Company, ‘Woman in Mind’ at the Vaudeville and ‘Me And Mamie O’Rourke’ at the Novello Theatre.